LCTT/TranslateProject/sources/tech/20220515 Top 10 Best Linux Distributions in 2022 For Everyone.md

 You can use MX Linux for all of your needs.
 But I would not recommend it for gaming or development work.
 If you need a stable Linux distribution for your older hardware, free from systemd, you can choose MX Linux.
 Especially the Fluxbox edition.

+![MX Linux][17]

 You can download MX Linux from its official website below.

+[Download MX Linux][18]

 #### 7. Endeavour OS

 If you like the concept of “Rolling release”, which gives you all the latest packages and operating system components, then Arch Linux is perhaps the best you can have.
-However, installing Arch Linux might be tricky for new users, although the recent [archinstall][7] does a pretty job.
+However, installing Arch Linux might be tricky for new users, although the recent [archinstall][19] does a pretty job.

 However, EndeavourOS is a perfect Arch Linux based distribution which features Xfce, KDE Plasma and other popular desktops out of the box.
 Armed with the Calamares installer, it is super easy to install Endeavour OS.

 However, this might not be the best Linux distribution for beginners.
 But the best one for little advanced users who are familiar already with Linux in general.
 On the brighter side, you get to say, “btw, I use Arch”.

+![EndeavourOS][20]

 Last but not least, EndeavourOS has excellent community support, and its Telegram channel support is the best in my personal experience.
 So, if you ever get stuck, help is just a message away.

 Download this excellent and emerging Linux distribution using the link below.

+[Download Endeavour OS][21]

 #### 8. Zorin OS